hal313/context-portal/README.md

 // Since there are multiple remotes, the target is attached to outgoing messages as well so that
 // remotes may ignore messages not intended for them const darkoPortal = new Portal(
-    message => window.postMessage(Object.assign({}, message, {target: 'darko'})),
+    // Contrast with pizzaPortal, the target is a string literal; either approach is OK message => window.postMessage(Object.assign({}, message, {target: 'darko'})),
     // Filter out messages not intended for this portal handler => addEventListener('message', message => 'darko' === message.data.target ? handler(message.data) : null)